Underground Car Parks | Germany

 Pause Play

 The permanent sheet piling is identified as the preferred option according to the evaluation matrix.
 It achieves excellent results in most criteria, particularly in terms of sustainability.
 The permanent sheet piling is planned as a long-term structure, eliminating the need for an additional outer wall.
 Furthermore, steel, compared to reinforced concrete, is lighter and more easily recyclable when it comes to future dismantling.
-Only with regard to execution risks does the sheet piling perform slightly worse, as it may encounter difficulties when dealing with obstacles in the ground, compared to bored pile walls and slurry walls.
+Only with regard to execution risks does the sheet piling perform slightly worse, as it may encounter difficulties when dealing with obstacles in the ground, compared to secant pile wall and slurry walls.

 In conclusion, it can be said that this study lays important foundations for future projects.
 Looking ahead, there is a growing demand in the construction industry for new and more efficient solutions for conventional constructions.
 This investigation has demonstrated that a shift in thinking is possible, and when it comes to the construction of underground garages, other designs may offer a better option in the future.